Stowarzyszenie-Talent/st-make/README.md

 ### Reporting bugs and contributing code

 - Want to report a bug or request a feature?
-Open issue:
+Open an issue:
   - [for Talent specific features](https://github.com/Stowarzyszenie-Talent/st-make/issues),
   - [for other areas](https://github.com/sio2project/sinol-make/issues).
 - Want to help us build `st-make`?
 Create a Pull Request and we will gladly review it.